 What to pack for NYC with a Baby

-We have a complete packing list for travel with a baby, but we included a few items to pack for NYC with a toddler or baby below.
+We have a complete packing list for travel with a baby, but we included a few items to pack for New York with a toddler or baby below.
 We also recommend reading our tips for flying with a baby.
 If you are traveling to NYC with a toddler, we also have tips on flying with toddlers and the best ways to get your toddler to sleep on an airplane.

 - We had a My Little Seat travel seat for feeding our baby in our hotel room.
 This was our favorite portable travel high chair because it packed down so small and was easy to bring with us on our daily outings too.

-- If your hotel doesn’t offer a baby crib, you can pack your own baby travel crib or a toddler travel bed.
+- If your New York hotel doesn’t offer a baby crib, you can pack your own baby travel crib or a toddler travel bed.
 If you are sharing a hotel room with a baby or toddler, we recommend a SlumberPod privacy pod to create a private sleeping area for your baby.